Isiah Kiner-Falefa Player Props: Yankees vs. Braves

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has nine doubles, a triple, six home runs and 25 walks while batting .253.
+- Kiner-Falefa is batting .261 with nine doubles, a triple, six home runs and 25 walks.

-- Kiner-Falefa will look to extend his five-game hitting streak.
-He's batting .286 during his last outings.
+- Kiner-Falefa will look to extend his six-game hitting streak.
+He's batting .350 over the course of his last games.

-- In 7.0% of his games this season, he has gone deep, and 2.1% of his trips to the plate.
+- In 6.9% of his games this year, he has hit a long ball, and 2.1% of his trips to the dish.

+- Kiner-Falefa has had an RBI in 22 games this season (25.3%), including nine multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.